How to Avoid Property Fraud in India: Complete Guide for Homebuyers

 What is Property Fraud?

 Fraud in property occurs when an individual attempts to cheat you in a real estate transaction.
-This may involve fraudulent ownership, unlawful construction, concealed legal matters, or selling the same property to more than one buyer.
+This may involve fraudulent ownership, unlawful construction, concealed legal matters, fake property documents, or selling the same property to more than one buyer.

 Most of the fraud appears real, and this is why buyers end up in traps.
-The initial step to safety is being aware of these dangers.
+Scammers often use attractive deals and convincing paperwork to gain the trust of buyers.

 Carefully Check the Property Documents